hackerkid/LightOJ-Solutions/README.md

 ###1035 - Intelligent Factorial Factorization
 I don't think you would need any hint for soloving this question.
 Don't try to generate factorial to solve this question.

+###1037 - Agent 47
+This can be solved using bit masking.
+Write a recurise solution and save the states.